Unopened insulin pump parts organized for resale with packaging and expiration dates visible

 4. Quantity Sent

-Sending multiple boxes together can improve overall value.
+Sending multiple boxes together can simplify the evaluation process.

 Which Insulin Pump Parts Are Usually Accepted?